-Multi iple Choice Questions: 1. acc According to the money measurement, currency transactions & events are recorded in books of ounts (a) In the ruling currency of the country in which transaction takes place. (b) In the ruling currency of the country in which books of accounts are prepared. (c) In the currency set by ministry of finance (d) In the currency set by government.
-2. The determination of expenses for an accounting period is based on the concept of (a) Objectivity (b) Materiality (c) Matching (d) periodicity 3.
-Decrease in the amount of creditors results in a) Increase in cash (b) decrease in cash (c) increase in assets (d) no change in assets 4.
-Ram purchased a car ₹10,000 paid ₹3000 as cash and balance amount will be paid in three equal installments/ Due to this a) Total assets increase by ₹10,000 (b) Total liabilities increase by ₹3000 (c) Assets will increase by ₹7000 with corresponding increase in liability by ₹7000 (d) Both (b) and (c) 5.
-Accounting does not record non-financial transactions because of a) Entity concept (b) Accrual Concept (c) Cost Concept (d) Money Measurement Concept 6.
-Provision for bad debt is made as per the a) Entity concept (b) Conservatism Concept (c) Cost Concept (d) Going Concern Concept 7.
-Fixed Assets and Current Assets are categorized as per concept of a) Separate Entity (b) Going Concern (c) consistency (d) Time period 8.
-Omission of paise and showing the round figures in financial statements is based on a) Conservatism Concept b) Consistency concept (c) Materiality Concept (d) Realization Concept 9.
-Income tax of the sole trader paid is (a) Debited to P&L Account (b) Debited to Trading Account (c) Debited to his Capital Account (d) none 10.
-Payment of salary is recorded by (a) Dr. Salary, Cr.
+3. Decrease in the amount of creditors results in

+- 4. Ram purchased a car ₹10,000 paid ₹3000 as cash and balance amount will be paid in three equal installments/ Due to this - a) Total assets increase by ₹10,000 (b) Total liabilities increase by ₹3000 (c) Assets will increase by ₹7000 with corresponding increase in liability by ₹7000 (d) Both (b) and (c) - 5.
+Accounting does not record non-financial transactions because of a) Entity concept (b) Conservatism Concept (c) Cost Concept (d) Going Concern Concept

+6. Provision for bad debt is made as per the

+- 7. Fixed Assets and Current Assets are categorized as per concept ofa) Separate Entity (b) Going Concern (c) consistency (d) Time period - 8.
+Omission of paise and showing the round figures in financial statements is based on a) Conservatism Concept b) Consistency concept (c) Materiality Concept (d) Realization Concept - 9.
+Income tax of the sole trader paid is - (a) Debited to P&L Account (b) Debited to Trading Account - (c) Debited to his Capital Account (d) none - 10.
+Payment of salary is recorded by - (a) Dr. Salary, Cr.
 Cash Account (b) Dr. Cash Account, Cr.
-Salary Account (c) Dr. Employee Account, Cr.
-Cash Account (d)Dr. employee Account, Cr.
-Salary Account 11.
-Purchase of furniture for cash would (a) Increase fixed assets & reduce current assets (b) Reduce fixed assets & increase current assets (c)Increase total assets (d) both (a) & (b) 12.
-Narration are given at the end of (a) Final accounts (b) trial balance each ledger account (c) each ledger accounts (d) Each journal entry b) Rent a) Machinery

-13. Which of the following is an example of Personal Account?
+Salary Account - (c) Dr. Employee Account, Cr.
+Cash Account (d) Dr. employee Account, Cr.
+Salary Account - 11.
+Purchase of furniture for cash would - (a) Increase fixed assets & reduce current assets - (b) Reduce fixed assets & increase current assets (c) Increase total assets (d) both (a) & (b) - 12.
+Narration are given at the end of - (a) Final accounts (b) trial balance each ledger account (c) each ledger accounts - (d) Each journal entry - 13.
+Which of the following is an example of Personal Account?

-(c) Cash

-(d) Creditor
+a) Machinery b) Rent (c) Cash (d) Creditor

+- 14. P & L Account is prepared for period of one year by following - (a) Consistency Concept b) Conservatism concept - (c) Accounting Period Concept d) Cost Concept - 15.
+Current Liabilities means - a) Liabilities which are payable within 12 months - b) Liabilities which are payable immediately - c) Liabilities which payable after one accounting year - d) Liabilities which are readable within 3 months

+Ans: 1. b 2. c 3. b 4. c 5.d 6. b 7. b 8.c 9.c 10.a 11.a 12.d 13.d 14.c 15.a

-- FUNDAMENTALS OF ACCOUNTING P & L Account is prepared for period of one year by following 14. (a) Consistency Concept b) Conservatism concept (c) Accounting Period Concept d) Cost Concept 15.
-Current Liabilities means a) Liabilities which are payable within 12 months b) Liabilities which are payable immediately c) Liabilities which payable after one accounting year d) Liabilities which are readable within 3 months Ans: 1, b 2, c 3, b 4, c 5,d 6, b 7, b 8,c 9,c 10,a 11,a 12,d 13,d 14,c 15,a Fill in the blanks: Book keeping records only transactions of business (financial) 1.
-2. It is generally assumed that the business will not liquidate in the near forcible future because of (going concern concept) 3.
-The capital contributed by the proprietor is treated as a liability according to (business entity concept) 4.
-GAAP's means (Generally Accepted Accounting Principles) 5.
-Window dressing of accounts means (showing more profits to attract investment) 6.
-The accounting standards are mandatory for (companies) In journal, transactions are recorded on (chronological order) 7.
-8. The amount of debt which is not recoverable or realized is called (bad debt) 9.
-The difference between the selling price and the cost price of the goods sold is called (gross profit) - 11.
-Recording of a transaction in a journal is called (entry)
+- 1. Book keeping records only transactions of business (financial) - 2.
+It is generally assumed that the business will not liquidate in the near forcible future because of (going concern concept) - 3.
+The capital contributed by the proprietor is treated as a liability according to (business entity concept) - 4.
+GAAP's means (Generally Accepted Accounting Principles) - 5.
+Window dressing of accounts means (showing more profits to attract investment) - 6.
+The accounting standards are mandatory for (companies) - 7.
+In journal, transactions are recorded on (chronological order) - 8.
+The amount of debt which is not recoverable or realized is called (bad debt) - 9.
+The difference between the selling price and the cost price of the goods sold is called (gross profit) - 10.
+Live stock is treated as a/an (asset) - 11.
+Recording of a transaction in a journal is called (entry) - 12.
+Expenses Account will always have balance (debit) - 13.
+Brief explanation of a transaction is called (narration) - 14.
+Drawings will result in in the owners capital.
+(Reduction) - 15.
+A debtor is a person who money to the business (Owes)